rmcanany/SolidEdgeHousekeeper/README.md

 Images can be saved with the aspect ratio of the model, rather than the window.
 The option is called `Save as image -- crop to model size`.
 It is located on the **Configuration Tab**.

 You can optionally create subdirectories using a formula similar to the Property Text Callout.
 For example `Material %{System.Material} Thickness %{Custom.Material Thickness}`.
-The PropertySet designation, `System.` or `Custom.` is required.
-These refer to where the property is stored in a Solid Edge file.

-System properties are in every Solid Edge file.
-They include Material, Project, etc. Note, at this time, the System property names must be specified in English.
-Custom properties are ones that you create, probably in a template.
-The custom property names can be in any language.
-(In theory, at least -- not tested at this time.)
+A `Property set`, either `System` or `Custom`, is required.
+For more information, see the **Property Filter** section above.

 It is possible that a property contains a character that cannot be used in a file name.
 If that happens, a replacement is read from filename_charmap.txt in the same directory as Housekeeper.exe.
 You can/should edit it to change the replacement characters to your preference.
 The file is created the first time you run Housekeeper.
 For details, see the header comments in that file.